neuralmagic/deepsparse/research/mpt/README.md

 ## **Sparse Finetuning Research**

-We show that MPT-7B can be pruned to ~60% sparsity with INT8 quantization (and 70% sparsity without quantization), with no accuracy drop, using a technique called **Sparse Finetuning**, where we prune the network during the finetuning process.
+We show that MPT-7B and Llama-2-7B can be pruned to ~60% sparsity with INT8 quantization (and 70% sparsity without quantization), with no accuracy drop, using a technique called **Sparse Finetuning**, where we prune the network during the finetuning process.

 When running the pruned network with DeepSparse, we can accelerate inference by ~7x over the dense-FP32 baseline!